Guelph Hydro Clears a Path to Sustainability!

 Add to FacebookAdd to DiggAdd to Del.icio.usAdd to StumbleuponAdd to RedditAdd to BlinklistAdd to TwitterAdd to TechnoratiAdd to Yahoo BuzzAdd to Newsvine

-Guelph Hydro - Sustainability Report 2010Not only did Guelph Ontario, top MSN Money’s Next Most Livable Cities list this year, it’s also paving the way for sustainable cities to properly secure their energy futures as well.
+Guelph HydroNot only did Guelph Ontario, top MSN Money’s Next Most Livable Cities list this year, it’s also paving the way for sustainable cities to properly secure their energy futures as well.
 In a time when so many organizations are blowing alot of hot air about their sustainability practices, Guelph Hydro is actually taking a clear, visible and (most importantly) measurable public stance on how it expects to achieve such goals.
-By releasing its 2010 Sustainability Report, Guelph Hydro Inc. not only becomes one of the first electrical utilities in Ontario to publish a such a report, but also becomes one of only a few utilities in the entire world to actually measure its performance according to the Global Reporting Initiative (GRI).
-This thrusts Guelph Hydro into a valued leadership position as Ontario’s municipalities map out their own paths towards sustainable futures.
+With its 2010 Sustainability Report, Guelph Hydro Inc. not only became one of the first electrical utilities in Ontario to publish a such a report, but it also became one of the few utilities in the entire world to actually measure its performance according to the Global Reporting Initiative (GRI).
+This thrusts Guelph Hydro into a valued leadership position – as Ontario’s municipalities map out their own paths towards sustainable futures.

 So what’s in this for you?